-Through meditation, you get the benefit of deciding how your divorce unfolds.
+Through mediation, you get the benefit of deciding how your divorce unfolds.
 You – not the mediator – gets the final say.
 You determine the terms that work best for you.
 Not a judge.
 Not someone else.
 You.

 Contact our San Diego, California law office today to learn about our family law mediation services.